umd-lib/wstrack/server/README.md

 * Workstation Statuses - displays the workstations currently known by the application (via clients accessing the "/track" endpoint)

-* Availability - displays workstation availability by physical location, supporting a human-readable table, as well as JSON and XML formats.
+* Availability - displays workstation availability by physical location in HTML, JSON, and XML formats.

 * Locations - a editable list of regular expressions mapping workstation names to physical locations.